xiongxin9000/google-test-example/readme.md

     cmake ..
 ```
 ```
-    make
+    cd Google_tests
 ```
 ```
-    cd Google_tests
+    make
 ```
 ```
     Google_Tests_run
 ```
-test1.cpp is the file that used to write test code
+test*.cpp are the files that used to write test code